 A partial solar eclipse will be visible over North America beginning at 10:30am local time, with the sun becoming 75% covered at 11:46am, and then be finished by 1:04pm.
 Join us for some Eclipse Day fun and learning!

 At 10:05am see our Space Show at the Space Stadium Stage on the second floor.
 This will be a special shortened version to allow you time to get outside for the start of the eclipse.
-We'll also be giving away solar eclipse viewing glasses after the show at about 10:20am (free with your Science Centre Admission while supplies last).
+We'll also be giving away solar eclipse viewing glasses after the show at about 10:20am (one pair per family/group, free with your Science Centre Admission while supplies last).

 The Royal Astronomical Society of Canada will be outside the Kramer IMAX Theatre entrance with their telescopes with special filters on the lenses to allow safe viewing of the eclipse during the event.

 At 2pm after the eclipse, we'll have an extra 2pm Family Activity to enjoy where we'll be drawing the phases of the eclipse with chalk to better understand what's happening.
 You'll get to take your eclipse drawing home too!

 Also here on Monday will be the Saskatchewan Research Council.
 They're encouraging people of all ages to become Honourary Scientists by turning their kitchens and backyards into science labs and unleashing their inner scientist.
 They've got three fun and easy science experiments that can be done at home using easy to find supplies, and from 10am-4pm they'll be here to help you build a mini catapult!
 Tag your results #sciencewithsrc.